Lawyer Sues Trump, Saying He'd Rather Not

 He filed his lawsuit.

 "That's all it means.
-It means insisting upon compliance," he said.
+It means insisting on compliance," he said.

 Now that the suit is filed, Lovitky is preparing a brief for the expected counterattack: a motion to dismiss the case for lack of standing.
 If he can get over that hurdle, he could end up setting a precedent that ordinary Americans can sue to seek enforcement of federal ethics laws.

-He said his decision to sue came from a sense of duty, saying, "You go back to the basic premise of what is each individual's civic responsibility?
+He said his decision to sue came from a sense of duty, saying: "You go back to the basic premise of what is each individual's civic responsibility?
 What do you owe?"

 No date has been set for the White House to respond to the suit.